lin380/coursebook/docs/03-understanding-data.md

 To appreciate the difference between stemming and lemmatization, let's compare a filter for `word_lemmas` which match 'investigation'.

-Table: (\#tab:recoding-lemmatization-brown-investigation)Results for a `word_lemmas` filter for "investigation" in the Brown Corpus.
+Table: (\#tab:recoding-lemmatization-brown-investigation)Results for filter word stems for "investigation" in the Brown Corpus.

 |document_id |category |words          |pos |word_lemmas   |
 |:-----------|:--------|:--------------|:---|:-------------|